-Home-Start Wokingham District is one of a network of 340 Home-Starts in the UK offering a unique service: recruiting and training volunteers – who are parents themselves – to visit and support young families with at least one child under five years old.
+Home-Start Wokingham District is one of a network of over 300 Home-Starts in the UK offering a unique service: recruiting and training volunteers – who are parents themselves – to visit and support young families with at least one child under five years old.

 We have been established since 1996 and have supported families from all walks of life throughout Wokingham Borough.

 - A carefully selected, experienced parent volunteer, who will regularly visit a family in their own home, usually for a few hours every week.
 This friendly tailor-made parent-to-parent support is a simple yet effective way of enabling families to get back on track.

 - Outreach and family groups so parents can get out, meet others, and become more involved in their own community.

 Our support is free, confidential and non-judgemental.